Matic Network Reaches Market Capitalization of $616.67 Million (MATIC)

-Matic Network (CURRENCY:MATIC) traded up 3.7% against the U.S. dollar during the one day period ending at 11:00 AM Eastern on September 5th.
-One Matic Network coin can now be bought for about $0.12 or 0.00000266 BTC on popular exchanges.
-Matic Network has a market cap of $616.67 million and approximately $279.92 million worth of Matic Network was traded on exchanges in the last day.
-During the last week, Matic Network has traded up 169% against the U.S. dollar.
+Matic Network (CURRENCY:MATIC) traded 3.7% higher against the US dollar during the 24-hour period ending at 23:00 PM E.T. on September 6th.
+Matic Network has a total market capitalization of $616.67 million and approximately $279.92 million worth of Matic Network was traded on exchanges in the last 24 hours.
+One Matic Network coin can currently be purchased for $0.12 or 0.00000266 BTC on cryptocurrency exchanges.
+In the last seven days, Matic Network has traded 169% higher against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.